Delish Eats: Craving Hot Pot? Try Buffet Town in San Juan

 Loading...

-Finally, the piece de resistance of Buffet Town is the hotpot.
+Finally, the piece de resistance of Buffet Town is the hotpot or shabu-shabu.
 Diners can choose between five hotpot flavors: house broth, sukiyaki, collagen, tomato, or kimchi.
 If you’re a group (around six), you’ll be sat at a long table with two hotpots and each hotpot can hold two flavors of soup.
 They have multiple options for what you can fill your hotpot with – meat, seafood, shabu-shabu balls, noodles, and vegetables.
 There’s also a ton of options for dipping sauce and it’s easy to craft your own.

 They provide a 9-slot tray wherein you can mix and match your desserts and in Buffet Town, you’ve got a ton of options: crème brulee, panna cotta, smores, passionfruit jelly, grass jelly and boba, and a variety of cakes and ice cream.
 And these are just half of the dessert options, mind you.
 Like everything else, the desserts are portioned and placed inside adorable tiny bowls that neatly fit into the slots of the Hanami tray.